jameseoconnor/resale-value-calculator/README.md

 - Fix ZeroDivisionError for empty QuerySets
 - Fix the static root issue so CSS files can be located
 - Get it hosted on domain
-- Create test cases fro SoldItems model
+- Create test cases for SoldItems model
-- Set scrapers to run on schedule
+- Set scrapers to run on a schedule
 - Update scraper JSON to include more brands
 -